Bitpainter75/FerrumPix/README.md

 - View photos fullscreen with zoom, pan, filmstrip navigation, metadata and histogram.
 - Edit photos with crop, resize, rotate, color tools, tone curves, filters, text, shapes, symbols, retouch tools, paint tools and selections.
 - Run batch work from the gallery, including rename, convert, resize, watermark, metadata removal, filters and *Export to*, which combines all of those into one dialog.
 Every photo format FerrumPix can open works as a source - RAW, PSD, `.fpx`, HEIC, TIFF, BMP and GIF included; formats that cannot be written back simply produce new files instead of offering *Overwrite originals*.
 A RAW with an `.fpxmp` recipe is developed and processed the way you edited it; whether RAWs without a recipe are developed too is a setting under *RAW development*. `.fpx` is available as a target format in *Export to*, so a batch can come out as reopenable projects rather than finished pictures.
-- Develop RAW files from the sensor data, with automatic sidecar files that keep the original untouched.
+- Develop RAW files from the sensor data, with automatic sidecar files that keep the original untouched, and correct lens distortion, colour fringing and edge darkening from measured data for some 1300 lenses.
 - Work with common image and video formats - JPEG, PNG, WEBP, BMP, GIF, RAW, and read-only HEIC/HEIF/AVIF, TIFF and Photoshop files.
 - Connect to a self-hosted Immich server for browsing, upload, download, editing and metadata sync.